mattwaite/JOUR491-News-Applications/syllabus.md

 * Be introduced to the concepts of news applications and their various forms online today.
 * Master basic Python coding, computational thinking and algorithmic approaches to problem solving.
-* Be familiar with basic data structures, such as databases, JSON and XML.
+* Be familiar with basic data structures common to journalism, such as databases, CSV and JSON.
 * Publish news applications using different methods, including single page apps and dynamic, framework developed apps.
 * Explore the intersection of data and narrative, story and structure.